adrienchaton/BERGAN/README.md

 examples of random linear interpolations with 20 points equally spaced in the generator latent space = 20 bars = 40 sec.

-training data is between 5.000 and 20.000 examples of bars extracted from recordings from the "Raster Norton" label
+training data is between 5.000 and 20.000 examples of bars extracted from recordings of the "Raster Norton" label

+https://raster-media.net (I do not own copyrights, this is an independent research experiment)

-models were trained for 48 hours on V100 GPU
+models were trained for 48 hours on V100 GPU ; sampling of 40 sec. on Macbook Pro CPU (2015) takes about 3 sec. so the inference speed is reasonable

 https://soundcloud.com/adrien-bitton/interpolations